ottogutierrez/todo-react/README.md

 # todo-react
-Todo list, built with React
+Todo list, built with NodeJS, MongoDB, Expres, and React